Fitting directed acyclic graphs with latent nodes as finite mixtures models, with application to education transmission: Application to Education transmission

 The original sample contains 18560 observations, but more than 80\% have at least a missing entry.
 Incompleteness is scattered across many variables included in the survey.
 The subsample of complete data which we analyze amounts to almost 3000 subjects, 1471 males (sons) and 1330 females (daughters).
 The marginal distributions of the summary statistics for the most relevant variables in the complete-case sub-sample do not differ significantly from the same distributions in the whole sample, but we cannot really exclude selection bias.
 Our main dependent variable $S^c$ is the amount of education achieved by each individual, which takes four levels: no qualification, O-level, A-level and higher education.

-Children are tested at the age of 7 and 11 for mathematics, reading and non-cognitive skills, and again at 16 for math and reading, and we use the test scores for identification of the unobservable endowment.
-More specifically, after taking principal components (which in all cases explain no less than 90$\%$ of the total variance) for math and reading we combine scores at 7 and 11 into two ordered variables: $EM$ and $ER$.
-Math and reading scores at 16 are coded in two additional variables $LM$ and $LR$.
-For {\em non-cognitive skills} (available at ages 7 and 11), principal components yields two factors; these were averaged and then dichotomized at the median into the binary variable $NC$.
+Children are tested at the age of 7 and 11 for mathematics, reading and non-cognitive skills, and again at 16 for math and reading, and we use these test scores for identification of the unobservable endowment.
+More specifically, we combine cognitive scores at 7 and 11 into two ordered variables: $M^e$, for Math, and $R^e$, for reading; Math and reading scores at 16 are coded into two additional variables $M^l$ and $R^l$.
+Because {\em non-cognitive skills} (available at ages 7 and 11), were expressed by several measurements whose meaning was not entirely clear, they were summarized and then dichotomized at the median into the binary variable $N^c$.

 Parents' schooling is defined as the age at which they left school (12 to 21 years); for each parent we extract a three level variable corresponding to significant educational steps: leaving up to 14 years of age; after 14 but not later than 16; after 16; these are called $S^m,\: S^f$ for mother and father respectively.
 As usual there are many missing data on family income; to alleviate the problem, since few mothers in the dataset have an income, we neglect mother's income (thus avoiding to drop data with missing mother's income) and concentrate on fathers'.
-We group their income in three categories into the ordered variable $Y$.
+We group their income in three categories into the ordered variable $I$.

-The NCDS contains also information on parents' interest in their children's education, as reported by teachers; this turns out to be an important variable; it should measure the amount of effort or concern, and, perhaps, is related to the value that family gives to the child's education.
-Parents' interest is originally classified into as many as $5$ categories; we extract three binary parents' interest variables, $I^7,\:I^{11},\:I^{16}$.
+The NCDS contains also information on parents' concern in their children's education, as reported by teachers; this turns out to be an important variable; it should measure the amount of effort/concern, and, perhaps, is related to the value that the family gives to the child's education.
+Parents' concern is originally classified into as many as $5$ categories; we extract three binary parents' variables, based on the age at which they were assessed $C^7,\:C^{11},\:C^{16}$.